utilhq/utilhq-node/ARCHITECTURE.md

 ### `IOComponent`

-The internal model underlying each `IOPromise`, responsible for constructing the data transmitted to Interval for an IO component, and handling responses received from Interval for the current component: resolving its `returnValue` when receiving a final response from the action runner, or constructing a new set of props when receiving new state.
+The internal model underlying each `IOPromise`, responsible for constructing the data transmitted to utilhq for an IO component, and handling responses received from utilhq for the current component: resolving its `returnValue` when receiving a final response from the action runner, or constructing a new set of props when receiving new state.